eventbooster/jb-datatable/README.md

 #Features

 - Sort, pagination, search (only by one column for now)
-- Chose from predefined filters (e.g. «All articles with a price > $100»)
+- Set predefined filters (e.g. «All articles with a price > $100»)
-- Auto-detects the fields for the select header
+- Auto-detects the fields for the select header (* plus all sub-entities through field.selector or field.select)

 #Installation